-If you don't feel comfortable building your own, we have a subscriber list for our kickstarter campaign.
-Register there and we will let you know, when you can buy a already mounted version.
+If you don't feel comfortable building your own, we have a subscriber list for our Kickstarter campaign.
+Register there, and we will let you know when you can buy an already mounted version.

 There are many steps because I decided to make the tutorial as detailed as possible.
-If you feel there is something missing or hard to understand, just leave a comment below.
-It is very easy to do, most of the steps are just plugin cables together.
+If you feel something is missing or hard to understand, just leave a comment below.
+It is straightforward to do, most of the steps are only plugin cables together.

-Click the download link for the software.
+Click the download link: (version 12.09.2019) for the software.
 The file is several GB, so the download takes ~1h depending on your internet connection.
 In the next step, I will explain to you how to burn the software to an SD card.

 1.2 Burn the Image to an SD Card

 The file you have downloaded is an image.
 You can install this image with etcher.